adamiturabi/arabic-tutorial-book/docs/5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8/index.md

 However, there are times when English uses a plural without a definite or indefinite article, and a general meaning is intended.
 For example, "Books contain knowledge."
 In this case, in Arabic we will use the definite noun [ٱَلْكُتُب]{.ar} [Ealkutub]{.trn} "the books".

 This topic may be a little difficult to comprehend right now because we have not yet learned how to form sentences.
 Later, you may refer back to this section as needed.
+-->

 ## Grammatical gender

-Some nouns designate animate beings like "a man", "a woman", "a boy", "a girl", "a dog", "a cow", etc.
+Some nouns designate animate beings like "man", "woman", "boy", "girl", "dog", "cow", etc.
-Other nouns designate inanimate objects like "a book", "a house", "a hand", "a tree", "a city", "a food".
+Other nouns designate inanimate objects like "book", "house", "hand", "tree", "city", "food".

-With respect to the grammatical gender of these nouns, there are three grammatical genders in English:
+There are three grammatical genders in English:

 1. The masculine gender.
 This is used for nouns that designate male human beings and also some male animals.
 The pronouns used for the masculine gender are "he", "him", and "his".
 2. The feminine gender.
 This is used for nouns that designate female human beings, and also some female animals.
 The pronouns used for the feminine gender are "she" and "her".